Ruth Allen (Dr)

 • Recovery after stroke

-Professor, Chair of Health and Social Work, University of Hong Kong
+Department of Social Work and Social Administration & Centre on Behavioral Health, The University of Hong Kong

 Chief Social Worker for Adults